thibaultduponchelle/perlres/README.md

 - :book: [Documentation about IPC](https://perldoc.pl/perlipc.html)
 - :underage: [Perl security](https://perldoc.pl/perlsec.html) - About _taint checking_ (or « _data flow analysis_ »), _setuid_, _clean PATH_ or _algorithm complexity attacks_
 - :straight_ruler: [Reports generation thanks to formats](https://perldoc.pl/perlform.html) - Documentation about formats. *Formats* are a reason of the initial creation of Perl, but they are limited and less and less used
-- :wrench: [Degugger documentation](https://perldoc.pl/perldebug.html) - The Perl debugger is itself written in Perl :muscle:
+- :wrench: [Debugger documentation](https://perldoc.pl/perldebug.html) - The Perl debugger is itself written in Perl :muscle:
 - :alien: [perlobj](https://perldoc.pl/perlobj.html) and [tuto oo](https://perldoc.pl/perlootut.html) -  Object Oriented Programming in Perl

 ## :us: Tutorials